Zach Thomas

-From 1998-2006, Thomas led a defensive unit that finished top 10 in total defense in seven consecutive seasons (1998-2004), and in eight out of nine (2006).
-In five of those nine seasons (1998, 2000, 2002-2003, 2006), Thomas' defenses finished top five in total scoring defense, including 1st overall in 1998.
+From 1998 to 2006, Thomas led a defensive unit that finished top 10 in total defense in seven consecutive seasons (1998–2004), and in eight out of nine (2006).
+In five of those nine seasons (1998, 2000, 2002–2003, 2006), Thomas' defenses finished top five in total scoring defense, including first overall in 1998.

-Thomas is also known for his longevity with the Dolphins, and currently is 2nd all time in Dolphins history for most games played by a defensive player in the team's history with 168, behind Taylor's 204.
-A seven-time Pro Bowl selection (the most ever by a Dolphins defensive player), and seven-time first (5) or second (2) team All-Pro, Thomas recorded more than 1,700 combined tackles in his career which included leading the league in tackles twice (2002, 2006), was named a two-time NFL Alumni Linebacker of the Year (1998, 2006), and was selected to the NFL 2000s All-Decade Team.
+Thomas is also known for his longevity with the Dolphins, and currently is second all-time in Dolphins history for most games played by a defensive player in the team's history with 168, behind Taylor's 204.
+A seven-time Pro Bowl selection (the most ever by a Dolphins defensive player), and seven-time first- or second-team All-Pro, Thomas recorded more than 1,700 combined tackles (1,100+ solo) in his career which included leading the league in tackles twice (2002, 2006), topping at least 100 combined tackles (he topped 150+ tackles six times) in 10 out of his 12 seasons with the Dolphins, and currently ranks sixth on the NFL's all-time career tackles list.
+He was named a two-time NFL Alumni Linebacker of the Year (1998, 2006), and was also selected to the NFL 2000s All-Decade Team.

+In 2006, Thomas was inducted into the Texas Tech Athletics Hall of Fame, and was later enshrined into the Texas Tech Red Raiders Ring of Honor in 2016.
 In 2015, Thomas was inducted into the College Football Hall of Fame.
-On February 9th, 2023 in his 10th year of eligibility and in his 4th straight year being a finalist, Zach Thomas was elected as a member to the Pro Football Hall of Fame Class of 2023, and is set to be formally enshrined on August 5th.
+In 2012, Thomas was enshrined into the Miami Dolphins Honor Roll, and on February 9, 2023, in his 10th year of eligibility and in his fourth straight year being a finalist, Zach Thomas was elected as a member to the Pro Football Hall of Fame Class of 2023.

-Early years
+Early life

 Thomas was born in Pampa, Texas.
-He attended White Deer Schools in White Deer, Texas until he was a sophomore then transferred to Pampa High School in his junior year.
+He attended White Deer Schools in White Deer, Texas, until he was a sophomore, then transferred to Pampa High School in his junior year.
 He was a standout high school football player and was named a first-team all-state selection as a senior.
-Thomas and his older brother, Bart, were high school teammates at White Deer High School in White Deer, Texas; in 1988, Thomas' freshman year, the White Deer team went 16–0 and won the Class 1A state championship.
+Thomas and his older brother, Bart, were high school teammates at White Deer High School in White Deer.
+In 1988, Thomas' freshman year, the White Deer team went 16–0 and won the Class 1A state championship.